-- a. promoting a greater understanding of Te Muriwai o Te Whanga and the issues relating to its health and well-being; and - b. advocating on behalf of Te Muriwai o Te Whanga; and - c. providing a forum for the community to express its views on Te Muriwai o Te Whanga and its health and well-being; and - d. identifying the values, vision, objectives, and desired outcomes, and any other matters relevant to Te Muriwai o Te Whanga; and - e. working with stakeholders to gather and collate all data and information relevant to the functions of the Komiti; and - f. monitoring, evaluating, and reporting on matters affecting the ongoing health and well-being of Te Muriwai o Te Whanga; and - q. advising the local authorities and the Director-General on matters pertaining to Te Muriwai o Te Whanga; and - h. communicating to stakeholders matters pertaining to Te Muriwai o Te Whanga; and - i. promoting and seeking opportunities to raise funds and support for the ongoing health and wellbeing of Te Muriwai o Te Whanga; and - j. making recommendations on the integration and coordination of Te Muriwai o Te Whanga management; and - k. preparing and approving the Te Muriwai o Te Whanga Plan; and - I. taking any other action that is considered by Te Komiti Muriwai o Te Whanga to be appropriate to achieve its purpose.
+- A. reviewing and updating the Te Muriwai o Te Whanga Plan as required to ensure its relevance, responsiveness, and alignment with the values and priorities; and - B. implementing the Te Muriwai o Te Whanga Plan through coordinated action and partnerships across agencies and communities; and - C. creating and implementing an Annual Priorities Plan to guide the strategic focus and work programme of the Komiti each year; and - D. promoting a greater understanding of Te Muriwai o Te Whanga and the issues relating to its health and well-being; and - E. advocating on behalf of Te Muriwai o Te Whanga; and - F. providing a forum for the community to express its views on Te Muriwai o Te Whanga and its health and well-being; and - G. identifying the values, vision, objectives, and desired outcomes and any other matters relevant to Te Muriwai o Te Whanga; and - H. working with stakeholders to gather and collate all data and information relevant to the functions of the Komiti; and - I. monitoring, evaluating, and reporting on matters affecting the ongoing health and well-being of Te Muriwai o Te Whanga; and - J. advising the local authorities and the Director-General on matters pertaining to Te Muriwai o Te Whanga; and - K. communicating to stakeholders matters pertaining to Te Muriwai o Te Whanga; and - L. promoting and seeking opportunities to raise funds and support for the ongoing health and well-being of Te Muriwai o Te Whanga; and - M. making recommendations on the integration and co-ordination of Te Muriwai o Te Whanga management; and - N. preparing and approving the Te Muriwai o Te Whanga Plan; and - 0. taking any other action that is considered by Te Komiti Muriwai o Te Whanga to be appropriate to achieve its purpose. - P. To be notified of relevent consents and planned changes that may have impact on waterways leading in to Te Muriwai o Te Whanga Consulting and notifing of entity's of relevant consents

 Te Komiti is tasked with several crucial responsibilities aimed at ensuring the health and wellbeing of Te Muriwai o Te Whanga.
 These functions collectively reflect a comprehensive approach to the sustainable management and protection of Te Muriwai o Te Whanga, involving collaboration with various stakeholders and a focus on community engagement and well-being.
-In this section, stakeholders means:
+In this section, stakeholders means;